-What I thought was going to be a rather straight-forward tornado event, has turned out to be a difficult one!
+What we thought was going to be a rather straight-forward tornado event, has turned out to be a difficult one!
 There have been 2-F3 tornadoes that have occurred on November 8 on record.
-I chose one of these as the topic of this summary.
+We chose one of these as the topic of this summary.

-It was an F3 that according to the SPC Database moved through parts of Wilson, Edgecombe and Bertie Counties in North Carolina.
-As I started to explore the details of this event though, I began to notice some irregularities in the record.
-So, it was time for me to put back on my Sherlock Holmes hat and try to deduce what happened.
+It was an F3 that according to the SPC Database moved through parts of Wilson, Edgecombe, and Bertie Counties in North Carolina.
+As we started to explore the details of this event though, we began to notice some irregularities in the record.
+So, it was time for us to put back on our Sherlock Holmes hat and try to deduce what happened.

-I will lay out all of the data and show that we actually had 2 tornadoes move through this area not just one.
+We will lay out all of the data and show that we actually had two tornadoes move through this area not just one.